firebase/flutterfire/docs/ml/use-custom-models.md

 - Use a pre-built model, such as one of the [official TensorFlow Lite models](https://www.tensorflow.org/lite/models){:.external}
 - [Convert a TensorFlow model, Keras model, or concrete function to TensorFlow Lite.](https://www.tensorflow.org/lite/convert){:.external}

+Note that in the absence of a maintained TensorFlow Lite library for Dart, you will need to integrate with the native TensorFlow Lite library for your platforms.
+This integration is not documented here.

 ## Before you begin

 1. [Install and initialize the Firebase SDKs for Flutter](/docs/flutter/setup)